Intellectual Humility: Theoretical Construct and Function

 There is no single definition of intellectual humility, but researchers commonly think of this as a multidimensional construct that involves both dispositional (“fixed” personality) traits and cognitive (thinking) and affective (feeling) states.
 Some social scientists explain it as a way of being that is mediated by a combination of personality and state-based mental processes, and it manifests in the way that one engages with the pursuit of knowledge .
-When one thinks and acts with intellectual humility, the ability to evaluate the utility and/or validity of information is not compromised by personal assumptions or beliefs regarding one’s intellectual superiority/inferiority compared to others.
-Additionally, one practices a reflective awareness of the extent to which one’s personal theories, beliefs, and/or values, has an effect on their evaluation of epistemic material.
+When one thinks and acts with intellectual humility, the ability to evaluate the utility and validity of information is not compromised by personal assumptions or beliefs regarding one’s intellectual superiority/inferiority compared to others.
+Additionally, one practices a reflective awareness of the extent to which one’s personal theories, beliefs, or values, has an effect on their evaluation of epistemic material.
 It is associated with constructs such as openness, curiosity, cognitive flexibility, and loving non-attachment (to both people and ideas).
 An intellectually humble orientation isn’t tainted by self-serving or self-defeating beliefs.
-The commitment to producing inferences, deductions, and/or creative conjecture in the service of “what could be”, with equal consideration for all intellectual inputs, independent of assumptions (good or bad) about the people who espouse said inputs, is a hallmark of intellectual humility .
+The commitment to producing inferences, deductions, and creative propositions in the service of “what could be”, with equal consideration for all intellectual inputs, independent of assumptions (good or bad) about the people who espouse said inputs, is a hallmark of intellectual humility .

-Intellectual humility lends itself to a way of thinking and communicating — uncompromised by a desire to placate oneself or others — where one is drawn to engaging with “that which is unknown” in order to figure out what where to go next.
+Intellectual humility lends itself to a way of thinking and communicating — uncompromised by a desire to placate oneself or others — where one is drawn to engaging with “that which is unknown” in order to figure out where to go next.
 An awareness of the concepts of “certainty” or “closure” as largely illusory, leads to a way of understanding, that does not attempt to define something for “what it is”, but rather recognizes it via that which it is not, or, via negativa.

 In discourse, you do not justify your own epistemic “credibility” by virtue of your occupation.
 Let’s say you’re a philosophy of science researcher.
 You may acknowledge that you can analyze and integrate philosophical concepts with more agility in comparison to your vocationally non-academic counterpart.
-You acknowledge that your partner in conversation, let’s say your mechanic, has not been in the practice of thinking and speaking on the subject to the extent that you have, but you don’t assume that this means that you have the capacity to create more value, absolutely, in this domain.
-What’s more, you are reflectively aware of the paradox of “expertise”,–how faulty heuristics, developed as a result of increasing specialization, can lead to tunnel vision–and you think that all perspectives that differ from your own, are opportunities for growth.
+You acknowledge that your partner in conversation, let’s say your mechanic, has not been in the practice of thinking and speaking on the subject to the extent that you have.
+However, you don’t assume that this means that you have the capacity to create more value, absolutely, in this domain.
+What’s more, you are reflectively aware of the paradox of “expertise”,–how faulty heuristics, developed as a result of increasing specialization and self-importance, can lead to tunnel vision–and you think that all perspectives that differ from your own, are opportunities for growth.
 You are aware that being in the role of one who does theoretical work for pay, does not preclude you from falling prey to inaccurate assumptive beliefs.
 You are also aware that when you and your mechanic are brainstorming about the hard problem of consciousness, your stance (as the individual with implicitly more “credibility” based on your social vocational role) of curiosity, ‘unknowing’, and epistemic humility allows for you both to think and act in an integral system.
-In this space, you and your mechanic realize ideas that would not have been possible without mutually creating and entering such an open space wherein to explore “that which could be”.
+In this space, you and your mechanic realize ideas that may not have been possible without mutually creating and entering such an open space wherein to explore “that which could be”.
 Maybe your mechanic never realized what she thought about the subject because she had always needed to focus on making ends meet.
 Maybe nobody had ever been curious enough to ask about her thoughts.
 Maybe she and you surprised one another and yourselves.